 Also pursuant to the D&O Deed, the Company must insure the Officers against liability and provide access to all board papers relevant to defending any claim brought against the Officers in their capacity as officers of the Company.
-The Company has paid insurance premiums of \$31,205 (2020: \$26,488) in respect of liability for any current and future directors, Company secretary, executives and employees of the Company.
+The Company has paid insurance premiums in respect of liability for any current and future directors, Company secretary, executives and employees of the Company.
 This amount is payable in total and no specific amount is included in the directors' remuneration.
-Please also note Directors' Liability insurance premiums was paid in the 2022 financial year.
+The Directors have not included details of the premium paid in respect of the Directors' and Officers' liability and legal expenses' insurance contracts, as such disclosure is prohibited under the terms of the contract.